-- Engage pump in accordance with transmission instructions. - 2.
-Open valve(s) in piping between water tank and pump intake and at least one discharge valve. - 3.
-Allow about 30 seconds for water to flow into pump.

-NOTE: Priming the pump may be necessary because of air trapped in piping.
+- 1. Open valves in piping between water tank and pump intake, and at least one discharge valve. - Allow about 30 seconds for water to flow into pump.
+NOTE: Priming the pump may be necessary under some conditions because of the air trapped in pump and piping.